Gordon Lindhurst: Early career

 Lindhurst was the Conservative candidate for Linlithgow in the 1999 and 2003 Scottish Parliament elections.
-He also stood in the 2001 general election in Linlithgow.
-In the 2015 United Kingdom general election he stood as a candidate in Edinburgh South West.
+He also stood in the 2001 general election in Linlithgow and the 2005 Livingston by-election, finishing third of six with 9.0% and fourth of ten with 6.8% respectively.
+In the 2015 United Kingdom general election he stood as a candidate in Edinburgh South West, coming third of six candidates with 20.2% of the vote.

 Election to the Scottish Parliament

-In the 2016 Scottish Parliament election he stood for the Edinburgh Pentlands constituency, finishing in second place, but successfully increasing the Scottish Conservative vote share.
-Having missed out in the constituency section, he was instead elected for the Lothian regional list.
+In the 2016 Scottish Parliament election Lindhurst stood for the Edinburgh Pentlands constituency, finishing in second place, but successfully increasing the Scottish Conservative vote share.
+Having missed out in the constituency vote, he was instead elected for the Lothian regional list.

 As an MSP, he served as Convener of the Economy, Jobs and Fair Work Committee, whose work included one of the few Committee Bills of the session, the Pre-Release Access to Official Statistics (Scotland) Act 2021.
 He also served as a member of the Social Security Committee, the Culture, Tourism, Europe and External Affairs Committee, and the Delegated Powers and Law Reform Committee during his time as an MSP.

+Lindhurst ran again in Edinburgh Pentlands at the 2021 Scottish Parliament election, where he received 12,330 votes (32.3%), up by 0.1% compared to 2016.Additionally, Lindhurst sought re-election on the regional list, though was not entitled to a seat, due to being placed seventh.